fsu-nlp/structure-ai-lang-change/README.md

 ## Repository Contents

-* data: This repository contains sample data, as the full data is too large and needs to be built locally with the code.
+* Data: This repository contains sample data, as the full data is too large and needs to be built locally with the code.
-* code: Python scripts are used for the extraction of focal words (brute_force_div.py and process_PubMed_files.py in /get_human_data/)and generating AI abstracts (in /generate_ai_data/).
+* Code: Python scripts are used for the extraction of focal words (brute_force_div.py and process_PubMed_files.py in /get_human_data/)and generating AI abstracts (in /generate_ai_data/).
 Plots can be generated with the code in /plots/.

 ## Requirements and Running the Code